maskinrummet/maskinrummet.github.io/README.md

 ### Contributing a Lesson

-If you have an idea for a lesson and are comfortable programming in Vue, follow the steps below.
 If coding is not your thing, send me an email at lukejconnelly1@gmail.com.

+If you have an idea for a lesson, but don't have time to program it, consider adding to `activityIdeas` with a short .txt following the template.

+If you have time to help and are comfortable programming in Vue, follow the steps below:

 1. **Pick an ID for your lesson**
    It should be at least two words.
 The current style is camelCase for the ID, with PascalCase for the Vue component.